How To Get a Visa To Study in the US

 Get Help From an Immigration Lawyer

 Coming to the U.S. to work or study may be the first step toward permanent residency or citizenship.
-The process can be complicated.
+The process is complex.
 “If there is any complication, a good attorney can advise as to the level of risk, and the client can make their own decision as to how much risk they’re willing to take,” says Vandenberg.

 Look for an immigration law attorney in the Super Lawyers directory for help becoming a U.S. citizen.